mrmanian/CakeWalk/README.md

 # [CakeWalk](https://cakewalk.herokuapp.com/)
 A project management dashboard where users can login using OAuth or a traditional login form and view, complete, and assign projects and task with one another.
 Useful for team collaboration in the real world.
+Designed to make project collaboration a "cake walk."
 App was designed and created as a team of 4 indivduals (Michael Manian, Devin Romanoff, Aarati Srikumar, Jacob Karpman) and with guidance from an engineer at Facebook and an engineer at Uber.

 ## Table of Contents